Guideline-informed estimates.

 Age-adjusted recommendations for children, adults, and seniors.

-Complete hydration assessment including dehydration warning signs and score.
+Hydration assessment tool including general dehydration indicators and a wellness score.

 ACSM-based before, during, and after exercise hydration protocol.